Residential conveyancing timescales

 • If your sale requires an extension of the lease (to satisfy the buyer's requirements), this can take significantly longer than the average timescale of 10 to 14 weeks.
 In such a situation, additional charges would apply.

-The key stages of a residential leasehold purchase process
+Key stages of a residential leasehold sale

 For example:-